 How To Use Blackberry Leaf Health Embassy

-Use 1-3 tsp of Blackberry Leaf to 1 cup (200 ml) of boiling water, cover and let it steep for 10-15 minutes, then strain and drink.
+Use 1-3 tsp of Blackberry Leaf to 1 cup (200 ml) of boiling water, cover and let it steep for 10-15 minutesbefore straining.

 The infusion can be used externally to wash the body and to rinse the throat and mouth.

-1-3 tsp of Blackberry Leaf pour 200 ml of hot water, then bring to a boil and simmer covered for 10 minutes, then set aside and leave to infuse for another 15 minutes.
-After cooling, strain and drink.
+1-3 tsp of Blackberry Leaf pour 200 ml of hot water, then bring to a boil and simmer covered for 10 minutes, then set aside and leave to infuse for another 15 minutes, then strain the decoction.

 This product description is for informational purposes only.